-Alcohol changes mood, and in some people drinking increases levels of violence and aggression.
-This can lead to fights, assaults, and even crimes that put a young person in a precarious legal situation.
+Alcohol changes mood, and in some people consuming liquor increases levels of violence and aggression.
+Teens and alcohol consumption can lead to fights, assaults, and even crimes that put a young person in a precarious legal situation.
 Underage drinking consequences may include a criminal record, which impacts every area of a person’s future.

-There are many risks of underage drinking, but parents, friends, and other people in a young person’s life can make a difference, especially if they are able to recognize the warning signs.
+There are many risks of underage drinking, but parents, friends, and other people in a young person’s life can make a difference, especially if they can recognize the warning signs.

-Although some may be fairly obvious, especially catching someone drunk, some signs of problem drinking are less visible.
+Although some teenage and alcohol problem signs may be fairly obvious, especially catching someone drunk, some problem drinking signs are less visible.

 Changes in Behavior or Academic Performance

-Alcohol can cause mood swings, irritability, aggressiveness, tiredness, and other changes that are often expressed as unusual behaviors.
-If these symptoms develop independently from other factors, it can be a sign of alcohol use.
+Alcohol can cause mood swings, irritability, aggressiveness, tiredness, and other changes, often expressed as unusual behavior.
+If these symptoms develop independently from other factors, it can be a sign of alcohol or drug use.

-Worsening grades, skipping classes or disruptive behavior in a previously good student can also be important warning signs to teachers and parents that something isn’t right.
-Drinking is a common cause of such issues.
+Worsening grades, skipping classes, or disruptive behavior in a previously good student can also be important warning signs to teachers and parents that something isn’t right.
+Consuming liquor is a common cause of such issues.